claceio/clace/README.md

 The feature roadmap for Clace is:

 - SQLite is used for metadata storage currently.
 Support for postgres is planned.
-This will be used to allow for horizontal scaling.

 ## Setup